-I was born in Italy in 1997 and I began dancing when I was four.
-By the age of ten I realised ballet was something I wanted to do more than just as a hobby.
-In 2007 I was successful in auditions for both the Scuola di Danza del Teatro dell’Opera di Roma and the Ecole Superieure de Danse R.H. in Cannes, France.
-I chose the latter because it offered a more extensive and diverse programme as well as the opportunity to learn a third language.
+I was born in Italy in 1997 and up until the age of 21 my life has been defined by dancing.
+I started ballet when I was five and by the age of ten I realised it was something I wanted to do more than just as a hobby.
+It taught me resilience, artistry, poise and endurance, and I wanted to train professionally in order to master this vocation.
+Successful in auditions for both the Scuola di Danza del Teatro dell’Opera di Roma and the Ecole Superieure de Danse R.H. in Cannes, France, I chose the latter because it offered a more extensive and diverse programme as well as the opportunity to learn a third language.

-Within weeks of starting at the ESDC, my teachers suggested auditioning for The Royal Ballet School in London, which was how I found myself training there from September 2008 to July 2015.
-These were very educational years, which carved me into a strong person and an acquainted dancer.
+Within weeks of starting at the ESDC in 2007, my director suggested auditioning for The Royal Ballet School in London, which was how I found myself training there from September 2008 to July 2015.
+These years were the foundations to who I’ve become today and clarified my intentions for the future.

 June 2016: ENB’s Swan Lake, London